 Living things require nutrients to survive, grow, and reproduce.
 However, excess nutrients, including nitrogen and phosphorus, can feed harmful algal blooms, which can deplete dissolved oxygen and create toxins harmful to aquatic life and human health.
+Changes in land uses in CHNEP area watersheds have impacted waters and waterways from the Heartland to the Coast | László Bencze.
 Excess nutrients in urban, agricultural, and industrial runoff are one of the leading threats to water quality in the CHNEP area (Figure 5).
 Scientists, managers, and policymakers need to gain a better understanding of the relative contributions of different sources of nutrient loadings to water bodies.

 Figure 5.
-Nitrogen and phosphorus come from a variety of sources in the watershed | Lane et al. 2007; courtesy of the Integration and Application Network (ian.umces.edu) University of Maryland Center for Environmental Science.
+Nitrogen and phosphorus come from a variety of sources in the watershed |Lane et al. 2007; courtesy of the Integration and Application Network (ian. umces.edu) University of Maryland Center for Environmental Science.
 Wastewater treatment plants remove many harmful elements of wastewater, but treated wastewater can still contain a significant nutrient load.
 Treated wastewater can be disposed through different pathways, including discharge into surface waters, injection into underground wells and aquifers, release to infiltration basins and spray fields, or delivery to reuse irrigation systems.
 Onsite Sewage Treatment and Disposal Systems (OSTDS), like septic systems, are common in the CHNEP area where central sewage treatment is not available.
 When these systems malfunction, even one household can become a large local source of nutrients and bacteria.